MrMarcoMarino/MrMarcoMarino/README.md

-- 👋 Hi, I’m @MrMarcoMarino
+- 👋 Hi there, it's @MrMarcoMarino
+- I'm a 28 years old smart contract developer from germany.
+On my github i will present you my latest work and projects.
+-
-- 👀 I’m interested in blockchain, smart contract and gaming
+- 👀 Bio:
 - 🌱
 - 💞️